What are the Anatomy Trains Myofascial Meridians?

 Anatomy Trains in 2020

-Over the years what began as a game to teach his students the connections through the myofascia has developed into a recognised and respected model for helping manual and movement practitioners around the world to see unexpected connections of strain in their clients and patients bodies.
-In 2001 Tom Myers published his first book on the Anatomy Trains it is now in its 3rd edition and as of 2016 has sold in excess of 100,000 copies.
-Over my next few blogs, I will take you on a journey of each of the Anatomy Trains Myofascial Meridians.
+Over the years what began as a game to teach his students the connections through the myofascia has developed into a recognised and respected model for helping manual and movement practitioners around the world to see unexpected connections of strain in their clients and patients’ bodies.
+In 2001 Tom Myers published his first book on the Anatomy Trains it is now in its 3rd edition.
+If you think you might benefit or are interested in receiving Anatomy Trains Structural Integration then please contact me via the contact details on my website.
+Click Here for Details.